 IRES Researchers work to understand how people interact with ecosystems, how nature contributes to human well-being and how people, human activity, and built environments can either degrade or sustain nature.
 In partnership with communities, governments, and other stakeholders, we work to improve the resilience of our socio-ecological systems.

-This project investigates how diversifying crop and non-crop vegetation in British Columbia can affect ecosystem services like crop pollination and pest control, input use and profitability, and barriers and opportunities for adoption of more sustainable farming practices.
-The project will also investigate how use of such practices can affect wildlife use of farming landscapes as habitat and movement corridors.
+Agricultural landscapes are typically managed intensively to produce food, but these large land areas could be managed for multiple functions including biodiversity conservation.
+The WoRCS project (Working to Restore Connectivity and Sustainability) investigates how diversifying crop and non-crop vegetation in British Columbia’s agricultural working lands can affect ecosystem services like crop pollination and pest control, input use and profitability, and barriers and opportunities for adoption of more sustainable farming practices.
+The WoRCS project simultaneously investigates how use of such practices can affect wildlife use of farming landscapes as habitat and movement corridors.

 Ecosystems provide crucial contributions to people, but they many have been degraded by a variety of human activities.
 This project investigates how re-wildling of coastal ecosystems can change the structure of those systems and the services they provide, with the return of sea otters and even restoration of processes based on now-extinct Steller’s sea cows.

 How can research facilitate efforts by local governments to address hazards and adapt to climate change?